brajwa/spatial-neuro/modelGanglionicNetwork/Manual/Manual.md

 distance (*h_val*).
 Then inhomogeneity is incorporated by thinning the generated point pattern with the intensity profile.

+The coordinates of the generated neuron centers are saved as *.csv* file in the corresponding sample’s output subdirectory in **spatial-neuro/modelGanglionicNetwork/Outputs/**.

 # Visualization

-Finally, the previously generated ganglia centers (*ganglia_ppp*), the ENS network (*g2_lin*) and the currently generated neuron centers are plotted together to complete the modeling process.
+The saved generated ganglia centers, the ENS network and the generated neuron centers can plotted together (using Fiji or R functionalities) to construct a complete visualization of the simulated ganglionic network.

 # References